🇬🇧

 Official source

-Always verify requirements directly with the official United Kingdom immigration authority.
+Always verify requirements directly with the official United Kingdom immigration authority before applying.

 Visit official page

 For information only.
-Always verify with a regulated immigration adviser.
+This guide is not legal advice.
+Always verify with a regulated immigration adviser or the official immigration authority.
 Visa rules change frequently.